 In case you’re not familiar with MeWe, it’s similar to Facebook.
 It’s just smaller and a bit calmer.
 It has no ads.
 So, it’s more along the lines of a quiet street like Willow or Woods Way as compared to the hustle and bustle of Main Street in downtown Mayberry. (“You’re on my foot!
 You’re on my foot!”)
 If you’re looking to “relax, slow down, take it easy,” then you might want to check out some of the TAGSRWC groups on MeWe.

 Between issues of The eBullet, you can keep up with all the happenings in Mayberry with the daily Who’s Been Messin’ Up the Bulletin Board? (aka “WBMUTBB?”)
 Digest.
 It’s a free subscriber list that consists entirely of comments, newsflashes, and questions and answers from subscribers.
 You can sign up for that list by going to the Mailing Lists link at tagsrwc.com.
 “WBMUTBB?” also has its own Archives where you can follow the ongoing stream of messages.

 TAGSRWC publishes Weaver’s Newsletter (our brother-figure publication) in alternate months to The eBullet.
 Like The eBullet, Weaver’s Newsletter is free.
 Its focus is tilted slightly more to Mayberry merchandise and collectibles and quick newsflashes.
 It has some content overlap with The eBullet–sometimes earlier and sometimes later, depending on the timing of the news.
 To sign up, go to Weaver’s Newsletter Sign-Up.

-The next issue of The eBullet is scheduled for May.
-Our next issue of Weaver’s Newsletter is in April.
+The next issue of The eBullet is our pre-Mayberry Days® issue, scheduled for September.
+The next issue of our Weaver’s Newsletter will be published in August.